 Special activities & services: Olakira Camp will happily prepare special meals and arrange earlier meal times for children.

-Generally recommended for children: Due to the wild nature of Olakira it is best suited for children over the age of 12.
+Generally recommended for children: Due to the wild nature of Olakira it is best suited to children over the age of 12.

 Notes: Olakira is a fun and friendly camp that has a team who will go out of their way to make families feel welcome.
 However, it is also a very wild camp and parents should be aware that children should not be allowed to wonder around unescorted.
 Children are the responsibility of their parents at all times.

 Communications: Olakira Camp has a satellite phone that can be used in emergencies.
 There is also intermittent cell phone reception around the camp, partly from Kenyan and Tanzanian providers.
 The tents have 2-way radios and there is a computer with online access in the office that guests can use in an emergency.
 There is no guest WiFi.